-I’ve been sick in India for 6 weeks after trusting someone else with my water filtering (never again!!) and ended up in the hospital, and while my bills didn’t even add up to enough to the minimum claim for our insurance it can do.
-We’ve had two emergency return homes that would have cost us nearly US$10,000 if we’d had to shell out ourselves, but our insurance covered us both times.
+I’ve been sick in India for 6 weeks after trusting someone else with my water filtering (never again!!) and ended up in the hospital, and while my bills didn’t even add up to enough for the minimum claim on our insurance, it can do.
+We’ve had two emergency return trips home that would have cost us nearly US$10,000 if we’d had to shell out ourselves, but our insurance covered us both times.

 Depending on where you plan to travel, sunscreen is another good item to have on your packing list

 These are now essential for me, it’s so easy, especially if you’re traveling quickly, to make sure that everything goes into a packing cube and then the cubes go into your backpack.
 They honestly revolutionized my packing.
 Get yourself some here.